toqeerdev/landing-page/README.md

 This is the Landing Page project from TOP: https://www.theodinproject.com/lessons/foundations-landing-page

-The tools required to complete this project are HTML, CSS, Box Model, and Flexbox.
+The tools required to complete this project are HTML, CSS, and Flexbox.